 |Forest type||Beech||Spruce||Mixed (50% conifers, 50% broadleaves)|

-|Windthrow area|| Unsalvaged: 2.3 ha|
+|Windthrow area||Unsalvaged: 2.3 ha|

 Salvaged: 5 ha

-| Unsalvaged: 3.5 ha|
+|Unsalvaged: 3.5 ha|

 Salvaged: 1.2 ha

-| Unsalvaged: 30 ha|
+|Unsalvaged: 30 ha|

 Salvaged: 13 ha

-|Dead wood, ø>1cm, (m3/ha)|| Forest: 36.7|
+|Dead wood, ø>1cm, (m3/ha)||Forest: 36.7|

 Windthrows are inhabited by both forest insects and open-land species.
 The researchers found that this not only increases the absolute insect total, but also the number of species.
-On average, windthrows were found to be home to twice as many species as intact forests (fig. 3) and to nearly four times as many bee, wasp and bug species.
+On average, windthrows were found to be home to twice as many species as intact forests (fig. 2 and 3) and to nearly four times as many bee, wasp and bug species.

 "In addition, windthrows attract many endangered beetle species, especially those that depend on dead wood“, explains Beat Wermelinger, a forest entomologist at the WSL and lead author of the study.
 "By contrast, intact forests tend to be home to fewer exclusive insects", he says.
 For example, ground and bark beetles are often found there, with 72% of bark beetles belonging to a non-native species: the black timber bark beetle.

 There was hardly any difference between salvaged and unsalvaged windthrows in terms of species diversity: only the number of spider species – which are not insects - was higher in salvaged areas.
 However, there was a clear difference regarding species composition, with less than two-thirds of the species found occurring simultaneously on both types of site.
-The reason for this is that although salvaging timber removes habitats for wood-dwelling insects, it creates new microhabitats, for bees or wasps, for example (fig. 5).
+The reason for this is that although salvaging timber removes habitats for wood-dwelling insects, it creates new microhabitats, for bees or wasps, for example (fig. 4 and 5).

 "Mosaic forest management lays excellent foundations for high species diversity", concludes Wermelinger based on the research findings now published in the science journal Forest Ecology and Management.
 Mosaic management entails leaving both salvaged and unsalvaged areas after major storms, deliberately with a view to maintaining and promoting forest biodiversity.